Contingencies and commitments

 On September 26, 2016, the Company announced that it had entered into a multi-year strategic alliance with The University of Texas MD Anderson Cancer Center (“MD Anderson”) designed to expedite the development of T-cell therapies for multiple types of cancer.
 The Company and MD Anderson are collaborating on a number of studies including clinical and preclinical development of the Company’s SPEAR T-cell therapies and will collaborate on future clinical stage first and second generation SPEAR T-cell therapies across a number of cancers.

 Under the terms of the agreement, the Company committed at least $19,644,000 to fund studies.
 Payment of this funding is contingent on mutual agreement to study orders in order for any study to be included under the alliance and the performance of set milestones by MD Anderson.
-The Company made an upfront payment of $3,412,000 to MD Anderson in the year ended December 31, 2017 and milestone payments of $2,326,000, $3,549,000 and $454,000 in the years ended December 31, 2018, 2020, and 2021, respectively.
-A further milestone of $2,326,000 was met and paid in the nine months ended September 30, 2022.
+The Company made an upfront payment of $3,412,000 to MD Anderson in the year ended December 31, 2017 and milestone payments of $2,326,000, $3,549,000, $454,000 and $2,326,000 in the years ended December 31, 2018, 2020, 2021, and 2022, respectively.
 The Company is obligated to make further payments to MD Anderson as certain milestones are achieved.
 These costs are expensed to research and development as MD Anderson renders the services under the strategic alliance.

 The agreement may be terminated by either party for material breach by the other party.
 Individual studies may be terminated for, amongst other things, material breach, health and safety concerns or where the institutional review board, the review board at the clinical site with oversight of the clinical study, requests termination of any study.
 Where any legal or regulatory authorization is finally withdrawn or terminated, the relevant study will also terminate automatically.